weiqinghan/WebDev/README.md

 # WebDev Project-UF New Student Guide
 This is a Web Development Project that aims to provide all the essential information for new students at UF.
 It has responsive website design with the use of HTML, CSS, and JavaScript.
-I am aiming to implement more features that involve PHP and MySQL database very soon.
+It also followes ADA requirements and W3C standards.
+Aiming to implement more features that involve PHP and MySQL database very soon.

  Deployment using [GitHub Pages](https://weiqinghan.github.io/WebDev/).
  - TODO: Fixing the problem of Home page image not displaying on Github Pages.